ryanelian/instapack/books/dev-spa-angularjs.md

 Then create new file `Sum.ts` in the same `components` folder.
 Doing so tells TypeScript to re-export the modules exported from `Sum.ts`.
 This technique allows adding more components into the application while keeping its source code well-organized.

-Write the following codes in `Sum.ts`:
+Write the following code in `Sum.ts`:

 ```ts
 export let SumComponent: angular.IComponentOptions = {